 2.3 Uniform allocations should last the duration of the course.
 In the event of size fluctuations or damage occurring, replacements can be purchased at your own cost.

 2.4 If you discontinue the programme before completion, you must destroy your uniforms by cutting through the logo before disposing of them.

+2.5 If any student loses or misplaces an item of uniform or suspects they have left it at a scene or that it has been stolen they must inform the practice placement team immediately via email.

 3. Wearing Your Uniform